7. Protecting and Supporting Our People

 The bystander approach to prevention

-In 2018, the Australian Human Rights Commission identified that in in 40% of sexual harassment cases at least one other person witnessed the incident, and that in the majority of those incidents (69%), bystanders did not intervene.
-The oil and gas sector has normalised stop work and intervene as a workplace health and safety practice.
+In 2018, the Australian Human Rights Commission identified that in 40% of sexual harassment cases at least one other person witnessed the incident, and that in most of those incidents (69%), bystanders did not intervene.
+The oil and gas sector has normalized stop work and intervene as a workplace health and safety practice.
 What if, as an industry, our workforce was as confident and capable in intervening in harassment as they are when witnessing risks to physical safety?

-Since 2022, TechnipFMC Australia’s STRIVE team has been working closely with MATE to roll out a training package to its workforce, building an understanding of the role of the bystander in creating a safe and respectful workplace.
-The content will explore the benefits of active bystander behaviour, why TechnipFMC sees value in investing in the program, and the impact of the program post-session.
+STRIVE (Supporting TechnipFMC to Reach Its Vision of Equity), our dedicated team, engaged MATE (Motivating Action Through Empowerment, Griffith University) to provide a training to the workforce.
+With Management approval and support, we have rolled out a comprehensive training program for our workforce, building an understanding of the role of the bystander in creating a safe and respectful workplace.
+The content will explore the benefits of active bystander behaviour, why TechnipFMC sees value in investing in the program and the impact of the program post-session.

 Biography